python-microscopy/python-microscopy/doc/VisGUI.rst

 To enable some form of validation of the drift estimates, we have included a second drift estimation function, based on binning frames together in time and performing a cross-correlation between the images obtained (by calculating a histogram of the point positions within each time bin) from the different bins.

-The disadvantage of this method is that the temporal and spatial bin sizes typically need extensive tweaking for each image, and as such the method is not currently particularly robust\footnote{although there may be some room for improvement here}.
+The disadvantage of this method is that the temporal and spatial bin sizes typically need extensive tweaking for each image, and as such the method is not currently particularly robust (although there may be some room for improvement here).

 This is accessible from the menu bar as ``Extras->Estimate`` drift using cross-correlation} and displays the dialog shown below.
 The bin size parameter determines the 2D histogram bin size used for creating the images, the window size is the number of frames to bin, and the time step dictates the time points at which the drift is to be estimates (if this is smaller than the window size, the windows at each time step will be overlapping).